MCP-Mirror/hanweg_mcp-pdf-tools/README.md

 - Merge multiple PDF files into a single PDF in user specified order
 - Extract specific pages from a PDF file
 - Search PDFs *filesystem search or Everything search works better than this*
-- Find related PDFs based on text extraction and regex pattern matching from a target input PDF
+- Find (and merge) related PDFs based on text extraction and regex pattern matching from a target input PDF

 ## Installation